cunger/escape-velocity/content/about.md

 date: 2019-11-04
 ---

-I'm a software engineer (@[Mercury.ai](https://mercury.ai)) with a background in research and experience in application development, a part-time technical writer (@[Bluecept](https://bluecept.com)), and an aspiring mathematician (@[FernUni Hagen](https://www.fernuni-hagen.de/mi/studium/bsc_mathematik/index.shtml)).
+I'm a programmer and technical writer, as well as an aspiring mathematician.

-I have a strong interest in nuclear technology and spaceflight.
+These pages are notes for my future self, as I'm sure it will need to look up stuff regularly.

 ---